 Parade of Trees

 Since 2009, the Society has partnered with local non-profits ushering in the holiday season with a walk through the annual Parade of Trees at Tapley Memorial Hall.
 More than 1,000 people visit the display each year.
 Imaginative holiday tree and wreath designs are created by area businesses, residents and community groups, each in its own unique theme and style with gifts and decorations.
-They are on display for one week and raffled off during Holiday Festival, in conjunction with the Danvers Downtown Improvement Committee, after the Danvers Square tree is lit.
+They are on display for one week and then raffled away to lucky winners.
 The week is full of various special events including music, ornament decorating, story hours, demonstrations and the Polar Express reading complete with a live Conductor and hot chocolate!
+Contact us to participate: 978-777-1666 or firstname.lastname@example.org .

 The Parade of Trees is a display of decorated faux trees and wreaths which are created and donated by local businesses, organizations and families.
 Have some fun, meet new people and make a difference in the community!
 People from all over the North Shore attend this event and look forward to viewing these creative works of art and enjoy the talent of local entertainers.
 Proceeds from the raffle will support the Danvers Historical Society’s education mission.
 From grade school curriculum through advanced internships to a speaker series, the Danvers Historical Society provides programs directed to the widest possible audience.

-If you are unable to commit to a decorated tree or wreath this year, please consider donating gift certificates that we may add to other trees or wreaths and advertise your business for you!
+If you are unable to commit to a decorated tree or wreath this year, please consider sponsoring an event during the week, purchasing ad space, and/or donating gift certificates that we may add to other trees or wreaths and advertise your business for you!
 Any donation is much appreciated and no donation is too small.
-LEARN how to participate here.
+Contact us to participate: 978-777-1666 or email@example.com .

 Harmony Hot Dogs & Hits